100% clean energy community-wide by 2040

 In order to meet the goal of 100% clean energy community-wide, the city will need buy-in from residents, businesses and organizations alike.
 One way that they can join the city’s efforts is by investing in solar energy!

+Solarize Louisville is a partnership between the Office of Sustainability and the Kentucky Solar Energy Society.
 Louisville Metro Government has partnered with the Kentucky Solar Energy Society (KYSES) to launch the Solarize Louisville campaign to give households in Louisville/Jefferson County and seven surrounding counties the opportunity to go solar together and support the city’s 100% clean energy goals.
 The campaign gives households bulk-purchasing power to obtain discounted wholesale rates for solar installation from vetted installers.
-Our vetted installers during the 2024 season were Icon Solar Power and Pure Power Solar.
-To get notified when Solarize Louisville 2025 opens, please follow our newsletter, social media channels, or keep an eye on this page.
-You can also contact us to get on a notification email list.
+Through the solar grant program, Solarize Louisville addresses systemic barriers and expands the opportunity to benefit from cleaner and more affordable energy to low- to moderate-income residents.

 Going solar will: